ariga/atlas/doc/md/cli/reference.md

 ```

 #### Details
-`atlas schema inspect` connects to the given database and inspects its schema.
+'atlas schema inspect' connects to the given database and inspects its schema.
 It then prints to the screen the schema of that database in Atlas DDL syntax.
 This output can be
 saved to a file, commonly by redirecting the output to a file named with a ".hcl" suffix:

   atlas schema inspect -u "mysql://user:pass@localhost:3306/dbname" > atlas.hcl